libkush/me/posts/generative-AI-solves-creative-fatigue/index.md

 Have you ever felt that excruciating pain of having 100 things in your mind but just not able to start anything?

-When I am developing an app.
-I spend half an hour just inside my brain thinking about how the various processes will work and giving a structure to the app itself.
+When I am developing an app, I spend half an hour just inside my brain thinking about how the various processes will work and giving a structure to the app itself.
 Now as soon as I open Neovim (I use vim in arch btw), I just kind of stare at the screen, quite frankly  ¯\\\_(ツ)_/¯.
 My brain is just so tired after all the thinking and planning that implementation seems like building a palace from scratch in just one go.
 But it doesn't have to be in one go.
 After days of procrastination and a sad realization of this fact, I eventually start with very basic stuff, while I had already forgotten 50% of the structure my brain had imagined earlier.

 ![getting_started](./getting_started.png)